brpo01/Project-Documentation/Project-17.md

 ---
 **Note:**

-We are goinf to use some created resources we created while creating resources in public subnet as there resources are genreic and doesn't request specifec subnet
+We are going to use some created resources we created while creating resources in public subnet as there resources are genreic and doesn't request specifec subnet

 ---
 ### Create 2 EC2s